Publications funded by the Ann Hill Research Bequest

-The most recent publication funded by the Ann Hill Bequest is
+The last publication funded by the Ann Hill Bequest was

 by the late Duncan Adamson and his daughter Sheila Adamson, published in 2011.
 This is a lavishly illustrated, hard-backed book of 208 pages in A4 format.
 The main chapters cover the following.